jvvppereira/planner-java/README.md

 ```

 ---
-*Developed with ❤️ by the Antigravity AI Assistant.*
+*Developed with 💜 during Rocketseat's NLW with the support of Antigravity.*